molebox/barebones-mdx/README.md

 A barebones MDX project built with [MDX](https://mdxjs.com/) , [Parcel](https://parceljs.org/), [React Router v6](https://reacttraining.com/blog/react-router-v6-pre/) and [Chakra-ui](https://chakra-ui.com/)

+The example site can be viewed at [barebones-mdx.netlify.app](https://barebones-mdx.netlify.app/)

 #### Some info

 - The site is bundled and the build placed in the dist folder